AzureIoTGBB/iot-edge-offline-dashboarding/documentation/manufacturing-kpis.md

   }))
 ```

-Extract field STATUS, average them in 1minute intervals.
-If average is >0 for any 1 minute interval, we consider that asset is running in that interval .
+Extract the field STATUS again, averaging the values in one minute intervals.
+If the average is > 0 for any 1 minute interval, it is assumed that the asset is running within this interval.

 ```
 StatusDataWindowed=